PeachyPrinter/peachyprinter/README.md

 There is a handy script to help you get started.
 Once you have the code:

-1 download the source from the download zip link on this page \n 2 unzip the file
+1 download the source from the download zip link on this page

+2 unzip the file

 3 open a terminal window and go to the directory you just unziped.